skip to main content

 • No watchlist feature

-You won’t get any of the traditional ESPN channels with ESPN+, which is why it works best when paired with a live TV provider.
-Usually, we would recommend signing up for Hulu + Live TV because it includes ESPN+ at no extra cost.
+You won’t get any of the traditional ESPN channels with ESPN+, which is why it works best when paired with a live TV provider or bundled through ESPN Unlimited.
+Typically, I would recommend signing up for Hulu + Live TV because it includes ESPN+ at no extra cost.
 But Hulu + Live TV doesn’t carry NHL Network, and you can get complete national NHL coverage through Sling TV for around $20 cheaper.

 The ESPN+ ice hockey catalog page displays rows of hockey videos.